Super Mario RPG Review

 You can use certain skills for healing, buffs, and even more damaging attacks at the cost of flowers.
 Items are pretty self-explanatory in this regard; you might not always have the skills to do what you need, but consumable items are your best friend in any situation if you have enough of them on hand.

-Next is the shining star of Super Mario RPG, Triple Moves.
+Next is the shining star of Super Mario RP, Triple Moves.
 Chaining together your button presses on attacks will charge up a bar over time that gives you access to unique and over-the-top attacks called Triple Moves; what makes them so over the top is the cutscene that accompanies each one, and this is a nice touch for those who are dedicated to dealing the most damage possible.
 However, if that’s not quite an option for you, there are other ways to keep your attacks interesting.

 Welcome to the wonderful world of weapons and environmental attacks.
 Since you can buy and equip various weapons for your party members, these weapons will also change how their attacks affect enemies.